current

 The programme is international and interdisciplinary covering art, design and popular culture.
-The emphasis is on curatorial experimentation, the exposure of process and ideas, and re-readings of artworks and archives and their re-presentation for contemporary audiences.
-CHELSEA space is a platform for discussion and questions rather than definitive answers.
+The emphasis is on curatorial experimentation, the exposure of process and ideas, and re-readings of artworks, collections and archives and their re-presentation for contemporary audiences.
+Chelsea Space is a platform for discussion and questions rather than definitive answers.

-CHELSEA space's most dominant architectural feature is its large plate glass window.
-For this reason the exhibiting space will never be a "white cube" but instead operates more as a vitrine or an animated screen.
-Even the installation of a show becomes a viewed event and visitors to exhibitions, seen from outside, become part of the show.
-The ethos at CHELSEA space is welcoming - a meeting place where informal social networks can develop.
+Chelsea Space's most dominant architectural feature is its large plate glass window.
+For this reason the exhibiting space will never be a white cube but instead operates as a vitrine or an animated screen.
+The ethos at Chelsea Space is welcoming - a meeting place where informal social networks can develop.

-CHELSEA space is sited on the Millbank campus of Chelsea College of Art and Design, next to Tate Britain, and provides extra-curricular interest for the school and open access to the widest possible audiences.
+Chelsea Space is sited on the Millbank campus of Chelsea College of Arts, next to Tate Britain, and provides open access to the widest possible audiences.

 ---